varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-7d/README.md

 1. __Duration__ (10 minutes): Use the `Gauss-Seidel method` to solve the `test system`.
 Do we get the same answer as the `Jacobi method`?

 1. __Pathological case__ (05 minutes): Solve a random $3\times{3}$ system using either the `Jacobi` or `Gauss-Seidel` methods.
 Generate the ramdom system using the call `A = rand(3,3)` and `b = rand(3)`.
-	1. Before you try to solve, check for existence by computing `det(A)`.
+	1. Before solving, check for existence by computing `det(A)`.
 Should this system have a solution?